 The median home value in Little Switzerland is around $380,000.

-It’s been great showing you some of my favorite places in the North Carolina mountains.
+It’s been great showing you some of my favorite places for Living In North Carolina Mountains.
+And some of the best places to live in the North Carolina Mountains.

 Come back next week when we look at more of my favorite North Carolina Mountains best places to relocate or retire.

 Robert Bencivenga is a professional site locator for major corporations.
 Bob finds affordable best places to live in North Carolina and South Carolina.
 Bob Does Not Sell Real Estate!